This class is designed for experienced parents who have taken childbirth preparation classes in the past, and would like to take a refresher course.

 Class is three hours long.
-Registration is $58 (fee covers a pregnant parent plus a support person).
+Please see the registration page for price information.
 Parent Club coupons accepted for 15% discount.
 Additional scholarships available upon request.

 We ask that you leave your children with a babysitter to allow focus on class discussion.